Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/WebScraping.md

 When you're done, use the remaining lab time to begin your project!

-## 🧪 Lab Time: Start Web Scraper Project
+## [**65m**] 🧪 Lab Time: Begin Web Scraper Project

+Read the project [README](https://github.com/make-school-labs/makescraper) to begin your project.

 You'll be able to complete at least a few requirements after what you've learned today.

-We'll learn how to serialize and store JSON during our next class.
+We'll learn how to serialize and store JSON during our next class!

 ## 📚 Resources & Credits